TV Tropes Needs Your Help

 - Degraded Boss: He shows up later in a fortress.

-- Giant Mook: This applies to all of the bosses but especially noted here because he's BIGGER Boo.
+- King Mook: This applies to most of the bosses but especially noted here because he's BIGGER Boo.
 And he only gets bigger with each hit until he explodes.

 Roger the Potted Ghost